MstrZhang/system-design/concepts.md

 - cons:
   - some sort of management / orchestration is required to maintain and run workloads concurrently
   - higher initial costs
-    - adding new servers is more expensive than upgrading new ones
+    - adding new servers is more expensive than upgrading existing ones

 ---